-The goal of the JWAT library was to make a small package to read and validate WARC, ARC and GZip files.
+The goal of the JWAT library was to make a small package to read and validate ARC, GZip and WARC files.

-All the parsers were implemented on the premise that input data would be supplied in the form of streams and not files.
+All the parser were implemented on the premise that input data would be supplied in the form of streams and not files.

 So the basic operation of parsing and validating a file is a sequential operation where each record and its payload is only read once.

-This is also the case when parsing/validating compressed WARC/ARC files where each record is GZip'ed.
+This is also the case when parsing/validating compressed ARC/WARC files where each record is GZip'ed.
 In which case the compressed data can also only be processed sequentially.

 If you can not find the information you seek you can always try the javadocs or look at the source code.
-As a last resort you are also welcome to email us with your inquiryme.
+As a last resort you are also welcome to email me.

 This toolkit includes the following packages:

 - jwat-common: General purpose classes including specialized streams, binary->string encoding and common arc/warc http-response/payload code.